Octo8080X/fresh-session/README.md

     // Accessing the flashed data
     // /!\ This flashed data will disappear after accessing it one time. session.flash("success");
+    // Session Key Rotation only kv store and redis store.
+    // Is not work in cookie store. session.keyRotate();

     return ctx.render({
       session: session.data, // You can pass the whole session data to the page